-Challenge 2: Most importantly, as more powerful and efficient aircraft engines are introduced and new light-weight airframes are adopted the intensity of engine and airframe vibrations is increased while the damping capacity of the fuselage is reduced, hence, the vibration and noise level in the cabin are increased, setting a barrier in the improvement of airframe and engine efficiency.
+As more powerful & efficient aircraft engines are introduced and new light-weight airframes are adopted, the intensity of engine and airframe vibrations is increased while the damping capacity of the fuselage is reduced.
+As a result, the vibration and noise levels in the cabin are also increased, setting a barrier in the improvement of airframe and engine efficiency.